luizmugnaini/stoic/README.md

 cargo install stoic-dotfiles
 ```

+The binary will be aliased to `stoic`.

 In order to correctly use `stoic-dotfiles`, Bob creates a file
-`my-configs/dotfiles.toml` where and each program can be configured using two
+`my-configs/stoic.toml` where and each program can be configured using two
 variables:

-- `target_path`: a string containing the path where the symlinks should be
+- `target`: a string containing the path where the symlinks should be
   created.
 Such path can be either relative or absolute (the program also
   resolves paths starting with `"~/"`).